 - Take extra precautions in bathrooms and stairways.
 If the senior uses a staircase, either inside or outside of the home, it’s crucial to be sure that handrails run along both sides of the stairs, and that there’s plenty of light at both the top and bottom of the stairs.
 Using contrasting colors on the stairs can also help increase visibility.
 In the bathroom, install grab bars, handrails, and non-slip materials in and around the tub, sink and toilet, and be sure that floors are kept dry and clean all the time.

 For even more senior health tips and home safety recommendations to avoid elderly falls, contact Hearts at Home In-Home Care.
-Our senior home care in Kansas City can include a home fall risk assessment to establish the best ways to keep your older loved one safe.
+Our elderly home care in Kansas City and surrounding communities can include a home fall risk assessment to establish the best ways to keep your older loved one safe.
 In addition, we’re here to assist with ambulation and with other tasks around the home, such as cooking, cleaning, and laundry, alleviating fall risks even further and providing families with peace of mind in knowing their senior loved one is safe and well cared for.